timmbach/punch_codingtest/README.md

 This React application is a landing page from a coding test issued by punch group for a MERN developer position.
 It includes basic components for building a landing page and was set-up using create-react-app.

+## Challenges:

+The was no mobile design provided and As I am a mobile-first react developer, this was a challenge I remediated by simply going for a desktop design first but couldn't make time to begin implementation of a mobile view.

 ## Features

 ### Component-based Architecture: